JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::clean::rollback()

 This function is called when a rollback is required.

+notes:
-It will remove the temporary files and directories created during the installation process.
-It will also remove the log file created during the installation process.
+- it will remove the temporary files and directories created during the installation process.
+- it will remove the vStacklet log file.
+- it will remove any dependencies installed during the installation process.
+ (only dependencies installed by vStacklet will be removed)

 notes:
   - this function is currently a work in progress